Deep Clustering for Data Cleaning and Integration: Deep Clustering Concepts and Techniques

 The description of the DC algorithms used for the experimental evaluation is given below:

-\begin{itemize} \item \textbf{SDCN} ~\cite{DBLP:conf/www/Bo0SZL020} is based on two representation learning modules, a Graph Convolutional Network (GCN) and an auto-encoder, that work in parallel to learn structural and auto-encoder specific information.
-SDCN starts by constructing a K-Nearest Neighbor (KNN) graph from $X$ and feeding it to the GCN model to learn the low-order and high-order information.
-To generate the KNN graph, two widely used approaches, Heat Kernel ~\cite{DBLP:conf/www/Bo0SZL020} and Dot-product ~\cite{DBLP:conf/www/Bo0SZL020}, are used to develop a similarity matrix $S$ and select the top K-nearest neighbors to produce an undirected graph.
-Embedding techniques in data integration applications already compute the similarity matrix $S$.
-To learn auto-encoder-specific representations, SDCN uses a DNN module, which consists of a simple auto-encoder architecture.
-GCN-specific and auto-encoder-specific representations are combined through a delivery operator and dual self-supervised mechanism to perform soft clustering assignments from multiple representations.
+\begin{itemize} \item \textbf{SDCN} ~\cite{DBLP:conf/www/Bo0SZL020} is based on two representation learning modules, a Graph Convolutional Network (GCN) and an AE, that work in parallel to learn structural and AE specific information.
+SDCN starts by constructing a K-Nearest Neighbor (KNN) graph from $X$ and feeding it to the GCN model to learn the structural information.
+To learn AE-specific representations, SDCN uses a simple AE architecture.
+GCN-specific and AE-specific representations are combined through a delivery operator and dual self-supervised mechanism to perform soft clustering assignments from multiple representations.

-SDCN combines three losses (reconstruction, clustering, and GCN) based on three distributions, $P$, $Q$ and $Z$, to form its objective function. $P$ is the target distribution in the DNN module that supports data points mapping to the cluster centers, whereas $Q$ is the distribution assignments of all samples. $Z$ is GCN-specific distribution.
-The reconstruction loss is similar to that given in Equation \ref{eq4}.
-Clustering loss refers to minimizing the KL divergence loss between $P$ and $Q$.
-Lastly, the GCN loss also minimizes KL divergence between $P$ and $Z.$ ~\cite{DBLP:conf/www/Bo0SZL020}.

 \item \textbf{EDESC} ~\cite{DBLP:conf/cvpr/CaiFGWZ022} is a deep subspace clustering method.
-Subspace representation learning refers to mapping data points into low dimensional sub spaces to separate each data point, similar to the early stage of subspace clustering ~\cite{DBLP:journals/corr/abs-2206-07579}.
-Unlike SDCN, EDESC is a non-graphical clustering method.
-Usually, deep subspace clustering models are quadratic in time and space complexity due to their self-expressive nature, leading to poor performance when tackling large-scale data ~\cite{DBLP:conf/cvpr/CaiFGWZ022}.
-The self-expressive model assumes a linear combination between one data point to its other data points from the same subspace.
+Subspace representation learning involves mapping data points into low dimensional subspaces to separate each data point, similar to the early stage of subspace clustering ~\cite{DBLP:journals/corr/abs-2206-07579}.
+Unlike SDCN, EDESC is not graph-based.
+Deep subspace clustering models are self-expressive and assume a linear combination between one data point and its other data points from the same subspace.
 The simplest self-expressiveness property can be denoted as $X=XC$, where $X$ represents the data matrix, and $C$ represents the self-expression coefficient matrix.
 The objective function for self-expression-based representation learning can be defined as ~\cite{DBLP:journals/corr/abs-2206-07579}:

-where ${\left\|.\right\|}_p$ shows matrix norm and $\lambda $ is weight controlling factor. $H$ is the representation learned by the network.